andre2410/andre2410/README.md

 On my GitHub, you can find projects I am currently working on or assignments that I am proud to share.
 Currently tidying up repositories to be shared.

-### Languages I use
+### Languages I use/have used
 - Python
 - Java
 - C/C++
 - R
 - SQL
+- Javascript
+- HTML, CSS

 *Most comfortable with Python and Java

 ### Contact me
-Contact me through my email and LinkedIn links on my profile column.
+Contact me through my email and LinkedIn links in my profile column.